-In the present case, regarding the registration in bad faith of the disputed domain name, the reputation of the Complainant's trademark POPULAR in the banking services field is clearly established, and the Panel finds that the Respondent must have known of the Complainant, and deliberately registered the disputed domain name in bad faith, especially because the disputed domain name resolves to a website in which not only the Complainant's trademark but also the Complainant's logo are reproduced.
+In the present case, regarding the registration in bad faith of the disputed domain name, the reputation of the Complainant's trademark BAND-AID in the health field is clearly established, and the Panel finds that the Respondent must have known of the Complainant, and deliberately registered the disputed domain name in bad faith, especially because of the content of the website to which the disputed domain name resolves, in which medical automatic packing machines are offered for sale, some of them described as "Band-Aid making" machines, and without the Respondent providing any explanation for the registration of the disputed domain name.

-The Panel further notes that the disputed domain name is also being used in bad faith since the Respondent is resolving to a website in which the Complainant's trademark and logo are reproduced, creating likelihood of confusion with the Complainant's trademark as to source, sponsorship, affiliation, or endorsement.
+In fact, the Panel finds that the disputed domain name is also used in bad faith, since the Respondent is trying to attract Internet users to its website by creating likelihood of confusion with the Complainant's trademark as to the disputed domain name's source, sponsorship, affiliation or endorsement, an activity clearly detrimental to the Complainant's business.

-The above suggests to the Panel that the Respondent intentionally registered and is using the disputed domain name in order to attract Internet users to its website in accordance with paragraph 4(b)(iv) of the Policy.
+The above suggests to the Panel that the Respondent intentionally registered and is using the disputed domain name in order both to disrupt the Complainant's business, and to attract Internet users to its website in accordance with paragraph 4(b)(iv) of the Policy.